Santa Clara, California

-Santa Clara is located in the center of Silicon Valley and is home to the headquarters of companies such as Intel, Advanced Micro Devices, and Nvidia.
-It is also home to Santa Clara University, the oldest university in California, and Levi's Stadium, the home of the National Football League's San Francisco 49ers, and Cedar Fair's California's Great America Park.
-Santa Clara is bordered by San Jose on all sides, except for Sunnyvale and Cupertino to the west.
+Santa Clara is located in the center of Silicon Valley and is home to the headquarters of companies such as Intel, Advanced Micro Devices (AMD), and Nvidia.
+It is also home to Santa Clara University, the oldest private university in California, and Levi's Stadium, the home of the National Football League's San Francisco 49ers, and California's Great America Park.
+Santa Clara is bordered by San Jose on almost every side, except for Sunnyvale and Cupertino to the west.

 History

-Prior to the arrival of Europeans in the 18th century, the Tamien tribe of the Ohlone nation of Indigenous Californians had inhabited the area for several millenium.
+Prior to the arrival of Europeans in the 18th century, the Tamien tribe of the Ohlone nation of Indigenous Californians had inhabited the area for several millennia.

 Spanish period

 The first European to visit the valley was José Francisco Ortega in 1769.
-The Spanish began to colonize California with 21 missions and the Mission Santa Clara de Asis was founded in 1777.
+The Spanish began to colonize California with 21 missions, and the Mission Santa Clara de Asís was founded in 1777.

 Mexican period

 The Battle of Santa Clara, one of the last battles of the Conquest of California, was fought between a contingent of Californios, led by Francisco Sánchez, against the invading American forces.